The gender of our clients

 Clients can contact MCS themselves and self refer.
 We also work with other organisations helping individuals and with businesses who with the individuals consent, can refer a person to us.

-The day to day functioning is the responsibility of the Clinical Director, the Service Director, and the Administrator, with the assistance of the Clinical Co-ordinator, Development Officer and Administrative Assistant.
+The day to day functioning is the responsibility of the Service Director, and the Administrator, with the assistance of the Clinical Co-ordinator, Development Officer and Administrative Assistant.

 Together with the Clinical Director, the Supervisor/Assessors provide a Clinical Management Team which oversees the client work of the therapists, ensuring the duty of care of the service is maintained, and considers issues related to clinical practice such as ethics.